LuanEdCosta/remotion-create-tutorial-videos/README.md

 ## :page_with_curl: About

 This project contais some video templates created with React that you can use to create simple tutorial videos.
-This was the first test i made with the Remotion and i have some ideas of what to do next.
+This was the first test I made with the Remotion and I have some ideas of what to do next.

 ## :rocket: How to run